Building a Distributed Rule Engine: A Comprehensive Guide

 When dealing with event floods, particularly during batch synchronizations, you need a way to detect this behavior across a distributed system.
 For example, during a data sync, you might transition from "no data syncing" to "data is being synced" states.
 The challenge is detecting these state changes without triggering on single events.

-The novel solution draws inspiration from spiking neural networks.
+I introduced a novel solution to this problem that draws inspiration from spiking neural networks.
 Using Redis as a distributed state store:

 1. Calculate an "activation level" for each incoming event based on timing

-2. Store these activations in a Redis sorted list (ZSET) to maintain ordering and avoid race conditions
+2. Store these activation timestamps in a Redis sorted list (ZSET) to maintain ordering and avoid race conditions

-3. When the activation reaches a threshold, the "neuron fires" - triggering the debouncer
+3. When the activation calculated by integrating the action potentials minus the passed time from the list reaches a threshold, the "neuron fires" - triggering the debouncer event.

-4. For subsequent events, check if enough time has passed to switch back to the original state
+4. For subsequent incoming events, check if enough time has passed without events to switch back to the original state.
+Clear events from the list.

-This approach effectively manages event floods in a distributed environment while maintaining system consistency.
+This approach effectively helps managing opening and closing "flood gates" in a distributed environment while maintaining system consistency.

 Medical Applications with FHIR

-The RE can be integrated with FHIR as there is a native Subscription model.
+The rule engine can integrate with FHIR systems through the native Subscription model.
 The Subscription framework already has some rule engine specified.

 Note that this is FHIR server implementation dependent.
 HAPI FHIR works with the REST API.
-The Google is not that advanced and the implementation delayed.
-To save overhead you want with each event the payload and not only the change event to then fetch it from the server.
+The Google implementation is not that advanced and the implementation delayed.
+To save network overhead you want with each event the payload in the body and not only the change event to then fetch it from the server.
+The payload is the actual value of e.g. an Observation.